 Due to the evolving COVID-19 situation and a shelter-in-place order for the Bay Area, the ALS is closed to most users until further notice.
 Please do not register to arrive for the 2020-1 cycle unless we ask you to.

-Only approved essential remote-access research related to the novel coronavirus is being conducted on a limited number of beamlines.
-A number of the ALS-ENABLE crystallography beamlines are available for remote data collection and service operations in support of COVID-19 research.
-We hope to be able to provide access to other ALS-ENABLE beamlines, including BioSAXS, in the near future.
+Only approved essential remote-access research is being conducted on a limited number of beamlines.
+A number of the ALS-ENABLE crystallography beamlines are available for remote data collection and service operations in support of COVID-19 research, and the BioSAXS beamline is available as well.
 Apply through the RAPIDD proposal process.

 Developing a response to handle compensation of lost beamtime is high on the priority list.
 More detailed information will be posted here.